-A student may withdraw from the practicum for personal reasons such as illness, family emergency, relocation or other reasons as approved by the Director of Field Education.
+A student may withdraw from the practicum for personal reasons such as illness, family emergency, relocation or other reasons as approved by the Field Education Director.
 Social work ethics require that the process of termination be conducted in a way that clients who need services are not abandoned.
-In accordance with these ethics, as much notice as possible should be given to the field instructor, clients and the Director of Field Education.
+In accordance with these ethics, as much notice as possible should be given to the field instructor, clients and the Field Education Director.
 Students planning to voluntarily terminate the practicum must complete the Terminate Practicum form.
-The student is not officially released from the practicum site until this is done in writing by the Director of Field Education.
+The student is not officially released from the practicum site until this is done in writing by the practicum coordinator.